sage-wright/sage-wright.github.io/books.md

 - [**4 3 2 1**](https://bookshop.org/p/books/4-3-2-1-paul-auster/230372?ean=9781250618801), by Paul Auster

   Phenomenal.
 I can't really describe how encompassing and beautiful the narrative Auster has written without giving too much of the plot away, but I can say that I've rarely read something as thought-provoking, wondrously tragic, and agonizingly joyful as this novel.
 This book describes four versions of a single life, emphasizing how small choices we make can end up affecting us far down the road.
 This is a book to savor.
-I wish there were more books that left the same impact this one does.

-- [**Here I Am**](https://bookshop.org/p/books/here-i-am-jonathan-safran-foer/8526873?ean=9781250135759), by Jonathan Safran Foer

-  This book is a top contender for my favorite book of all time.
-It's about a family falling apart and falling together.
-My favorite parts are the multiple different iterations of Sam's bar mitzvah speech, but there are so many beautiful passages that reading this book was a lovely experience.

 - [**The Three Body Problem**](https://bookshop.org/p/books/the-three-body-problem-cixin-liu/265918?ean=9780765382030) and sequels, by Cixin Liu

   This is an absolutely _incredible_ sci-fi series that spans centuries.
 The premise: aliens are coming to earth--but in 450 years.
 What happens through the next three books is a race to somehow prevent the incoming invasion.
 A rich, dense series with fantastic characters and deep philosophical questions all with a terrifying backdrop that humanity's time on earth is limited.